 - TURN OFF ALL HOLIDAY LIGHTS when going to bed or leaving the house to avoid fire risk.

 - AVOID PLACING BREAKABLE OR HOLIDAY DECORATIONS where a child can reach them and become injured.
 Protect children from sharp surfaces or choking hazards (e.g. use gates).

 - REMOVE STRINGS AND RIBBONS from any object that a child can access to reduce choking and/or strangulation risks.

 - TEST YOUR FIRE SAFETY EQUIPMENT to ensure it is all in good working order.
 Test smoke detectors, carbon monoxide detectors, fire extinguishers, and fire ladders.
-Change the batteries when you change your clocks.
-Learn more.
+Did you change the batteries when you changed your clocks this fall?

 - REVIEW YOUR FAMILY FIRE ESCAPE PLAN to make sure everyone remembers what to do if there is a fire emergency.
 Practice it!